openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="Upgrading-the-software-version-of-a-cStor-volume"></a>Upgrading the software version of a cStor volume</h3>
 The steps are mentioned in Upgrade section.
-For upgrade cStorVolume, ensure that cStor Pool image is support this cStor volume image.
+For upgrading cStorVolume, ensure that cStor Pool image is support this cStor volume image.
+It should also recommended to upgrade the corresponding pool before upgrading cStor volume.
 The steps for upgrading the cStor volume can be find from [here](/docs/next/upgrade.html).